 Here are the top-10 “lifespan champions” among the 2,500 or so people in our family database:

 We have recorded Walter Book Brant as having lived 103 years.
-And along with him, five of the other people on our top-10 were born between 1888 and 1899.
-That actually matches an historic trend.
+And along with him, five of the other people on our top-10 list were born between 1888 and 1899.
+That actually matches a historic trend.
 (See below.)